Yivgha/kanban-test/README.md

 docker-compose up --build
 ```

-For frontend magic after server is running:
+To see frontend magic after your server started, navigate into front-end folder and run the code:

 ```sh
 cd front-end